-We’re in Portland, checked into the Hotel Lucia, two bedroom , two bath Gallery Suite for the twins, Amaya and Chloe.
+We’re in Portland, checked into the Hotel Lucky, two bedroom, two bath suite for the twins, Amaya and Chloe.
 Janah and I are in one Junior Suite, king bed also two baths, high ceilings, feels roomy and comfortable.
 Nikko and Zi are in a second Junior Suite.
-The Gallery Suite has a dining table, wet bar and fireplace.
+The twins' suite has a dining table, wet bar and fireplace.
 We can meet there with lots of elbow room.

 Nikko came along because she’s protective of us.
 We’re potentially dealing with Shadows and Shadows are dangerous.
 They hate Shaolin, and would kill Zi or me without hesitation.
 Fortunately, they are also full of themselves, which means they like to jawbone first.
 If you’re going to kill someone, kill them, don’t waste breath on a speech beforehand.